Section 9: Section 9: Directors and Secretary

-LLCshall have at least one director.(2) No person shall be a director who:(A) if an individual, is under the age of 18 years;(B) is disqualified from being a director in the QFCor in any other place;(C) is an undischarged bankrupt in any country; or(D) is a Body Corporate, unless—(i) the Body Corporateis an Authorised Firm; and(ii) the LLCis a Collective Investment Fund.(3) The first directors of an LLCshall be those named in the incorporation document and thereafter the directors, subject to the provisions of these Regulationsand any other Regulations, shall be appointed and removed and shall hold and vacate office as provided in the articles of association of the LLC.(4) The particulars of each director appointed, removed or who resigns and any change in the particulars of the directors of an LLCfrom time to time, shall be registered with the CROin the Prescribed Formand no later than 21 days after such change, together with payment of any Prescribed Fee.
+LLCshall have at least one director.(2) No person shall be a director who:(A) if an individual, is under the age of 18 years;(B) is disqualified from being or becoming a director in the QFCor in any other place;(C) is an undischarged bankrupt in any country; or(D) is a Body Corporate, unless—(i) the Body Corporateis an Authorised Firm; and(ii) the LLCis a Collective Investment Fund.(3) The first directors of an LLCshall be those named in the incorporation document and thereafter the directors, subject to the provisions of these Regulationsand any other Regulations, shall be appointed and removed and shall hold and vacate office as provided in the articles of association of the LLC.(4) The particulars of each director appointed, removed or who resigns and any change in the particulars of the directors of an LLCfrom time to time, shall be registered with the CROin the Prescribed Formand no later than 21 days after such change, together with payment of any Prescribed Fee.
 For each director appointed these particulars shall include his Name, date of birth, Address, nationality, business occupation, any directorships held by him or which have been held by him within the last 5 years and shall be accompanied by or include a written declaration signed by the director that he is qualified to act as a director pursuant to these Regulations.(5) The articles of association of an LLCmay provide for a director to appoint an alternate to attend meetings in the absence of the director who appointed him and to vote in his place.
 Amended (as from 5th April 2015).

 Article 53 - Removal of directors(1) Notwithstanding anything in its articles of association or in any agreement between the